What is the SIT Conference?

 Do I have to sign up in advance?

 Yes.
 If you want to attend the conference you need to register before the deadline.
 No on-site registration is accepted.

 Is SIT fun?

 Yes, it is!
-The conference in Normal has been happening for more than 20 years – would anyone still be coming if it wasn’t fun?!?
+The conference has been happening for more than 20 years – would anyone still be coming if it wasn’t fun?!?

 What topics are going to be presented?

 What will we eat?

 Contents of the snack bags are typically a granola bar, chewy fruit snacks, chocolate, candy and bottled water.
-Lunch will be a sandwich (variety selected during registration from choice of ham, turkey or veggie), chips, cookie and bottled water.
+Lunch will be a sandwich (variety selected during registration from choice of gondola or veggie gondola), chips, cookie and bottled water.

 What about peanut allergies?